 21. Hawaii is the first US state to ban reef-damaging sunscreen (effective January 2021).

 According to the National Park Service, massive amounts of sunscreen damage coral reefs every year.
 In order to protect these vital ecosystems and drive sunscreen manufacturers to find more natural solutions, the state of Hawaii has taken the drastic measure to ban coral-harming sunscreen.
-Therefore, choosing the right sunscreen becomes an important Hawaii fact to consider.
+Therefore, choosing the right sunscreen for Hawaii is more important than ever before.
 Go for either chemical sunscreen without oxybenzone and octinoxate or for non-nano sunscreens mineral sunscreen without titanium dioxide.
 Use SPF lotions and creams instead of sprays and wear more UV-protective clothes such as rash guards.

 23. The Hawaiian flag is a hybrid of two other nations’ flags.